josephfosco/splice/README.md

 ## Usage

-Note: when defining instruments :freq should always be the first param and :vol should always be the second param
+Note: when defining instruments
+- :freq should always be the first param
+- :vol should always be the second param
+- :release should be the param name for :envelope release time in secs

 ## Options